KubeVirt VM Outage Scenario - Kraken

 scenarios:

-- name: "node outage with vm recovery test"
+- name: "kubevirt outage test"

 scenario: kubevirt_vm_outage